 Secondly, when you are 20, can you predict what problem you will be working on when you hit 40?
 As mentioned above, you get pieces of evidence along the way.
 But these pieces of evidence are just too tiny to draw your attention at first.
 And, things always look much clearer in retrospect.

 When I look back at the times when I was choosing my undergraduate studies, I smile.
 At school, I was good at every school subject.
-Yet, I didn’t get awards in the olympiads for high school students even though I was trying really hard.
+Yet, I didn’t get awards in the olympiads for high school students even though I was trying hard.
 I was asking myself, “In every single discipline of science and arts, I’m one of the best students in my school.
-Yet, at the same time, apparently I’m not talented enough to excel on the national level.
+Yet, at the same time I’m not talented enough to excel on the national level.
 I’m just always getting outraced.
 Which studies shall I choose?”

 When I think about it now, I’m not surprised that I was so confused about the choice of undergrad studies.
 What could I know about how to build a professional career back then?
 I didn’t even know which school subject interests me the most.
-Not mentioning about the implications that this education will have on my future, the scope of careers that I can choose later, and how life looks like after I choose each one of these careers.
+Not mentioning the implications that this education will have on my future, the scope of careers that I can choose later, and how life looks like after I choose each one of these careers.

-In the end, I chose my studies using some heuristic.
+In the end, I chose my studies using some heuristics.
 I thought that given my multidisciplinary profile, interfaculty studies would probably be the best choice.
 I decided to go for it and share my time between studying Physics and Psychology.
-Then, during undergraduate studies, I fell in love with the idea of studying the human brain.
+Then, during my undergraduate studies, I fell in love with the idea of studying the human brain.
 I proceeded to do so, while at the same time changing my country of residency to the Netherlands.

 So, could I somehow predict early on that eventually, I would be independent?
 Namely, that I would have my own company, that I would work on helping people with jobs, or that I would be an author and write books?

 As mentioned before, there were plenty of signs along the way but I tended to ignore them.
-For instance, ever since I watched “The Fight Club” by David Fincher, it has always been my favorite movie.
+For instance, ever since I watched “The Fight Club” by David Fincher, it has always been my favourite movie.
 And what is the movie about?
 The interpretations can vary.
 I guess everyone who has ever watched the movie has a different opinion about its meaning.
-But to me, it is mostly about the range of problems that the late capitalism brought to society.
+But to me, it is mostly about the range of problems that late capitalism brought to society.

-I also always had some strong tendencies to go my own way in life.
-I function best in situations when there are no clear rules of the game and you can find your own ways to navigate and choose projects and people.
-This is one of the reasons why I chose for interfaculty studies, and then, subsequently, for an academic contract.
+I also always had some strong tendencies to go my way in life.
+I function best in situations when there are no clear rules of the game and you can find your ways to navigate and choose projects and people.
+This is one of the reasons why I chose interfaculty studies, and then, subsequently, for an academic contract.

 In academia, you have a lot of personal space by definition.
-I just didn’t spend enough time deliberating this simple fact that I should go my own way as early as possible.
+I just didn’t spend enough time deliberating this simple fact that I should go my way as early as possible.
 And probably, I also didn’t listen to my intuition often enough.

 Now, once looking back at all these signs, I’m not surprised at the direction I eventually went for.
 If I could do one thing differently, I would have probably paid more attention to the process.